spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do update I Spyder using Anaconda Navigator?

    Open the preferences menu in the Spyder's section in the Navigator.
-   Go to "install specific version" and select the version of Spyder you want to install.
+   Go to :guilabel:`Install specific version` and select the version of Spyder you want to install.

    .. image:: images/faq/faq-navigator-install.png
       :alt: Navigator showing installing specific version of Spyder